-You can soon book a hotel stay fit for royalty at the Château de Versailles.
+You can now book a stay fit for royalty at the Château de Versailles.

-Live out your Marie Antoinette dreams with an overnight stay at a collection of luxury rooms and suites that are slated to open in the ornate 17th-century palace this spring.
+Live out your Marie Antoinette dreams with an overnight stay in the ornate 17th-century palace.

 The luxury hotel project is a long time coming, with reports of a planned hotel at Versailles dating as far back as 2011.
 In 2015, the Château de Versailles put out a call for bids to take on the renovation of three 17th- and 18th-century buildings adjacent to the palace, as well as several other structures on the grounds, and convert them into a luxury hotel.
 Airelles ultimately won that bid.

 Versailles is considered by many to be one of France’s crowning achievements of art, design, and architecture.
 The 680,000-square-foot palace located on the outskirts of Paris consists of 2,300 rooms and houses many important collections of paintings and sculptures.
 Its most famous room is the Hall of Mirrors, a gilded gallery that documents France’s 17th-century political victories through 30 paintings on the vaulted ceiling.
 The massive and immaculate palace gardens are as much a draw as Versailles’s over-the-top interiors.

 Airelles’s hotel collection includes Les Airelles, a renovation of the historic Austro-Hungarian Courchevel palace in France’s Les Trois Vallées ski region; La Bastide de Gordes, an 18th-century castle in Provence; Mademoiselle Val d’Isere, a ski chalet in the French Alps; and Château de la Messardière and Pan Deï Palais in Saint-Tropez.